deb-control

 DESCRIPTION

-Each Debian binary package contains the master control file, which
+Each Debian binary package contains a control file in its control

-contains a number of fields.
-Each field begins with a tag, such as
+This file contains a number of fields.
+Each field begins with a tag,

-Package or Version (case insensitive), followed by a colon, and the
+such as Package or Version (case insensitive), followed by a colon, and

 FIELDS